pulumi/docs/reference/cd-travis.md

 perform the preview or update.
 You can create a new Pulumi access token specifically for your CI/CD job on your [Pulumi Account page](https://app.pulumi.com/account/tokens).

-You will also need to set environment variables specific to your cloud resource provider as well.
+Next, you will also need to set environment variables specific to your cloud resource provider.
 For example, if your stack is managing resources on AWS, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.